Enter your email address:

 The great South-to-North Water Transfer Project must have engineers everywhere salivating and environmentalists reeling.
 It'll cost about $60B, require prodigious amounts of energy, displace millions of people, and devastate ecosystems.

-Jim Belshaw, the excellent columnist of the Albuquerque Journal0712frozenriver, alerted me to the excellent article by Christina Larson, "The Middle Kingdom's Dilemma", in this month's Washington Monthly.
+Jim Belshaw, the excellent columnist of the Albuquerque Journal, alerted me to the excellent article by Christina Larson, "The Middle Kingdom's Dilemma", in this month's Washington Monthly.

 The accompanying picture, that of the frozen Yangtze River, is from Larson's article.